rtCamp/rtMedia/readme.txt

 == Upgrade Notice ==

-= 4.0 =
+= 4.0.1 =
 Requires BuddyPress 1.7 or higher, if using BuddyPress.
-WordPress VIP compatibility and fixes for BuddyPress 2.6
+Fixed lightbox issue and other bug fixes.

 == Sponsors ==